-In order to enhance the local, neighborhood services businesses of the area, special emphasis is encouraged on promoting walkability and creating bicycle-friendly amenities along the US 41/Tamiami Trail.
-Bicycle connection improvements are envisioned to be completed in two phases along Tamiami Trail.
-The first phase will be made with the use of shared bicycle lanes, also known as "Sharrows," as a demonstration project to test the viability of the connective strategy.
-Bike lanes can be further provided on US 41/Tamiami Trail for a more permanent solution, while there may be an opportunity to create a separate bike trail on the west side of Goodlette-Frank Road, connecting cyclists, existing and future development to the existing underpass beneath US 41 alongside the Gordon River.
-The Gordon River underpass should be improved to encourage the sense of safety pedestrians will require in order to make it a viable connective component as a safe alternate to pedestrian crossings across US 41/Tamiami Trail's intersection with Goodlette-Frank Road.
-Bike lanes may also be provided on US 41 coming over the bridge into the Downtown Area.
+In order to enhance the local, neighborhood services businesses of the area, special emphasis is placed on promoting walkability and creating bicycle-friendly amenities along the US 41/Tamiami Trail.
+Bicycle connection improvements could be made with the use of shared bicycle lanes, also known as "Sharrows."
+The Gordon River underpass could be improved to encourage the sense of safety pedestrians will require in order to make it a viable connective component as a safe alternate to pedestrian crossings across US 41/Tamiami Trail's intersection with Goodlette-Frank Road.